dehancer/dehancer-xmp-cpp/external/exiv2/README.md

 ### 2.2 Build and Install Exiv2 with Visual Studio

-We recommend that you use conan to download the Exiv2 external dependencies on Windows (On Linux/macOS you can use or install system packages).
-Apart from handling the dependencies, to configure and compile the project is pretty similar to the UNIX like systems.
+We recommend that you use conan to download the Exiv2 external dependencies on Windows.
+On other platforms (maxOS, Ubuntu and others), you should use the platform package manger.
+These are discussed: [Platform Notes](#5) The options to configure and compile the project using Visual Studio are similar to UNIX like systems.
-See [README-CONAN](README-CONAN.md) for more information
+See [README-CONAN](README-CONAN.md) for more information about Conan.

 [TOC](#TOC)
 <div id="2-3">